-In order to satisfactorily introduce this subject, it is important to first know what milk really is.
+In order to satisfactorily introduce this subject, it is important to first ask the question; what is milk?

 Dictionary.com defines it as “

 An article by Olivia Solon suggests the possibility (and availability) of non dairy-derived milk and related products.
 The term milk has also been used to describe the substitutes used to produce non-dairy beverages that resemble the real product both in color and texture.
-Indeed, products such as soy-milk, rice-milk, coconut-milk, or even almond-milk have been in use for several years.
+Indeed, products such as soy-milk, rice-milk, coconut-milk, or even almond-milk have existed for years.

 The availability of non-animal dairy substitutes solves the problems of methane gas production in dairy farms.
 Methane production is a major concern for the environment, as the animals produce lots of greenhouse gas that contributes to the greenhouse effect.